-B. Boundary Line Fires:
+2. Boundary Line Fires:

 Units are expected to review boundary areas annually with neighboring agencies to determine whether preplanned fire control lines and response strategies are still appropriate for each other's jurisdictional interests.
 Plans to resolve adjacency issues will be documented in local annual operating plans and on maps attached to those plans.
-These plans will guide the development of cost share agreements if multi-jurisdictional fires occur in the area.

-C. Independent Action on Lands Protected by Another Agency:
+3. Independent Action on Lands Protected by Another Agency: